27 Traditional Purim Food Ideas for 2026

 As a nod towards her ingenuity and persistence, beans and lentils are featured prominently in Purim holiday food.
 While no strict rules exist for serving legumes during Purim, conventional recipes include salted beans or chickpeas seasoned sparingly with salt and pepper.

 Today, in many parts of the world, Jewish communities celebrate with hearty stews or appetizing salads that add a flavorful dimension to the festive table.
-If you're looking for a hearty meal that feeds many, try this vegan lentil soup
+If you're looking for a hearty Purim meal that feeds many, making a vegan lentil soup is a good place to start.

 via Cozymeal